MSA Helps Across the World

 - Trustee, Pittsburgh Ballet Theatre (PBT)

-- Member, Manufacturers Alliance (MAPI)
+- Member, Manufacturers Alliance for Productivity and Innovation (MAPI)

 - Member, German-American Business Circle of Pittsburgh (GABC)